avishefi/ansible-role-netdata/README.md

 Ansible role to install & configure [netdata](https://github.com/firehol/netdata).
 By default installs the latest netdata version using the kickstart script, can be customized by overriding the variable `netdata_version`.

 Note: This role does not compile netdata, it just downloads and executes the netdata self-extracting installation archive.
-This Ansible role is tested on Ubuntu only, however it uses the netdata installer which is intended to work on most any Linux systems.
+The role is tested on Ubuntu only, however it uses the netdata installer which is intended to work on most any Linux systems.

 Configuration Files
 -------------------